• Skip to primary navigation

 • Stop using Google Authenticator app

-Stop Using Google Authenticator App! (it's not a secure 2FA in 2023)
+Stop Using Google Authenticator 2FA app in 2025 (3 alternatives)

 Download the Security Checklist!